Salopek v. IRS

 TC Memo 1998-385

 In general, a taxpayer has the duty to keep good records substantiating the deductions claimed on a tax return.
-Partial records are acceptable if sufficient to estimate the expense.
+Partial records are acceptable, if they are sufficient to estimate the expense.

-The Tax Court ruled the IRS’s failure to accept the taxpayer’s records to estimate the claimed deductions was unreasonable.
-It allowed the deductions and then awarded the taxpayer $12,565 in attorney’s fees and costs.
+The Tax Court ruled that the IRS’s failure to accept a taxpayer’s records to estimate the claimed deductions was unreasonable.
+It allowed the deductions, and then awarded the taxpayer $12,565 in attorney’s fees and costs.